Degaussers – The Most Powerful Magnetic Media Destruction on Earth

 What is degaussing?
 How does it wipe hard drives?

-When searching the internet for ways to wipe hard drives, there are usually two options that pop up when it pertains to data erasure—software wipes and crushing.
+When searching the internet for ways to wipe hard drives, there are usually two options that pop up when it pertains to data erasure—software wipes and destroying.
 There’s a third option that hasn’t gained the momentum in the mainstream media it deserves, but it has certainly gained recognition in the data security industry.
-Degaussing stands as the only verified method of securely wiping hard drives, and when paired with crushing, it forms an excellent one-two combo.
+Degaussing stands as the only verified method of securely wiping hard drives, and when paired with destroying, it forms an excellent one-two combo.

 But first, let’s look at why software wipes don’t work as well.
 CNet reported that this method of removing data from a hard disk drive works best when you want it to be usable after the fact—for resale purposes, usually.
 But for organizations tasked with protecting client data or keeping compliant with laws like the Health Insurance Portability and Accountability Act, turning a profit off of these old devices isn’t the main priority—safe record-keeping is.